 What is an Ethical Dilemma in Business?

 Ethical issues in business depend on their individual operating and decision-making styles.
 In addition, how firms resolve issues can determine how morally responsible, they are.
-This is why it is essential to understand contemporary ethical issues and effectively set policies to prevent them,
+This is why it is essential to understand contemporary ethical issues.
+Further, you must also effectively set policies to prevent them,

 Regardless of the scale, ethical dilemmas can lead to bankruptcy in some cases.
-Therefore, it is crucial to protect your business from potential ethical issues to avoid risks, scandals, and financial problems.
+Therefore, it is crucial to protect your business from potential ethical issues in business to avoid risks, scandals, and financial problems.

-If you are an entrepreneur, you should begin by familiarising yourself with the business’ most common ethical issues in 2021.
-These include; lack of diversity and discrimination, harassment, favoritism or nepotism, health and safety, environmental responsibility, data privacy, social media, and accounting espionage.
+If you are an entrepreneur, you should begin by familiarising yourself with the business’ most common ethical issues in 2022.
+These include:

 For the most part, local laws and statutes set guidelines for defining proper behavior in the workplace.
 Having said that, sometimes employers and employees act irresponsibly and break the rules.
 However, by effectively understanding these issues and how to deter them, you can prevent potential business challenges.